EchterAlsFake/PHUB/docs/source/features/account.rst

     client = phub.Client('my-username', 'my-password')

-By default, PHUB will immediatly attempt a login to Pornhub.
+By default, PHUB will immediately attempt a login to Pornhub.
 If you want to disable this behavior, set ``login`` to False.

 .. code-block:: python